 been a Microsoft Partner since 2005, when ComputerTalk added support for

-Microsoft Live Communication Server (LCS), predecessor to Lync and Skype for
+Microsoft Live Communication Server (LCS), the predecessor to Office Communication Server (OCS), Lync, Skype for

-Business, to our offering to deliver instant messaging for internal help desks.
+Business, and Teams, to our offering to deliver instant messaging for internal help desks.

 In 2007, ComputerTalk incorporated the next version, Office Communication